-Benefit Description You Pav Home health services (cont.)
-High Option Standard Option Any charges in excess of the \$10,000 High Option or \$5,000 Standard Option plan limitation for covered private duty nursing care All charges All charges Chiropractic High Option Standard Option Services of a chiropractor, such as manipulation and X-rays PPO: 10% of the Plan allowance and all charges after the Plan has paid \$500 PPO: 15% of the Plan allowance and all charges after the Plan has paid \$500 Benefits are limited to \$500 per person, per calendar year.
-Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount and all charges after the Plan has paid \$500 Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount and all charges after the Plan has paid \$500 Alternative treatments High Option Standard Option Acupuncture by a doctor of medicine, doctor of osteopathy or licensed acupuncturist for pain relief PPO: 10% of the Plan allowance and all charges after the Plan has paid \$500 PPO: 15% of the Plan allowance and all charges after the Plan has paid \$500 Benefits are limited to \$500 per person, per calendar year for all covered services and supplies.
-Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount and all charges after the Plan has paid \$500 Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount and all charges after the Plan has paid \$500 Not covered: All charges All charges Naturopathic practitioner Massage therapist Any charges in excess of the \$500 plan limitation for covered acupuncture and chiropractic services (Note: Benefits of certain alternative treatment providers may be covered in medically underserved areas; see page 9.)
+Benefit Description You Pay Alternative treatments High Option Standard Option • Acupuncture by a doctor of medicine, doctor of osteopathy or licensed acupuncturist for pain relief PPO: 10% of the Plan allowance and all charges in excess of the 12 visit limitation PPO: 15% of the Plan allowance and all charges in excess of the 12 visit limitation Benefits are limited to 12 visits per person, per calendar year.
+Non-PPO: 30% of the Plan allowance and any difference Non-PPO: 30% of the Plan allowance and any difference Note: Visits that you pay for while meeting your calendar year deductible count toward the 12 visit limit. between our allowance and the billed amount and all charges in excess of the 12 visit limitation between our allowance and the billed amount and all charges in excess of the 12 visit limitation Not covered: All charges All charges Naturopathic practitioner Massage therapist • Any charges in excess of the visit limitation for covered acupuncture and chiropractic services (Note: Benefits of certain alternative treatment providers may be covered in medically underserved areas; see page 9.)
 Educational classes and programs High Option Standard Option Smoking Cessation - Up to \$100 for one smoking cessation program per member per lifetime, including all related expenses such as drugs.
 PPO: 10% of the Plan allowance and all charges after the Plan has paid \$100 PPO: 15% of the Plan allowance and all charges after the Plan has paid \$100 Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount and all charges after the Plan has paid \$100 Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount and all charges after the Plan has paid \$100 Diabetes self management PPO: 10% of the Plan allowance PPO: 15% of the Plan allowance Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount